Ger-g/Conversational-Chatbot/ChatbotV1/README.md

 ## Highlights and Specialties:
 Why do you want to spend time checking this repository?
 Here are some possible reasons:

-1. The Hugo Data Set for training the chatbot.
+1. The Maverick Data Set for training the chatbot.
 You can easily find tons of training data online, but you cannot find any with such high quality.
 See the detailed description below about the data set.

 2. The concise code style and clear implementation of the new seq2seq model based on dynamic RNN (a.k.a. the new NMT model).
 It is customized for chatbots and much easier to understand compared with the official tutorial.